ietf-teep/architecture/draft-ietf-teep-architecture.md

 Some implementations might rely on (due to lack of any available alternative) the use of an untrusted timer or other event to call the RequestPolicyCheck API ({{apis}}), which means that a compromised REE can cause a TEE to not receive policy changes and thus be out of date with respect to policy.
-The same can potentially be done by any other man-in-the-middle simply by blocking communication with a TAM.
+The same can potentially be done by any other manipulator-in-the-middle simply by blocking communication with a TAM.
 Ultimately such outdated compliance could be addressed by using attestation in secure communication, where the attestation evidence reveals what state the TEE is in, so that communication (other than remediation